rocketlaunchr/mysql-go/README.md

 This package is an experimental package to help you cancel MySQL queries.
 It may or may not be suitable for your needs.

-See [Article here](https://medium.com/@rocketlaunchr.cloud/canceling-mysql-in-go-827ed8f83b30) for more information.
+See [Article](https://medium.com/@rocketlaunchr.cloud/canceling-mysql-in-go-827ed8f83b30) for more information.

 ## Dependencies